3D hero image of women and men collborating on Confluence documentation

 Planning & Scope Definition

 I worked closely with stakeholders to define the product's scope, balancing user needs with business goals.
-This included prioritising features for the MVP and negotiating what could be delivered in future iterations
+This included prioritising features for the MVP and negotiating what could be delivered in future iterations.

 Wireframes and User Journeys

-User Flow Design:For every new screen, I identified the top user goals and mapped ideal flows to reach them, proactively addressing potential challenges with thoughtful design choices.
+For every new screen, I identified the top user goals and mapped ideal flows to reach them.
+I created comprehensive user journeys that accounted for both primary and secondary paths, proactively addressing potential challenges with thoughtful design choices.

 Prototyping and Validation